 Australia’s drugs and vaccination safety watchdog, the Therapeutic Goods Administration (TGA) of Australia, has some of the highest standards in the world for screening new treatments.
 This means that the TGA does not just accept the information from other nations unless they uphold similarly high standards.
-Even then, Cremorne Medical Practice has also undertaken its own screening process as well, which has added to the delay in being approved for use here.

 What are the vaccine side effects?

 You will need to remain in the practice for at least 15 minutes of observation to check you do not have a reaction to the vaccine.
 If you are considered to be to be a “high risk patient” you may be asked to stay for 30 minutes.

 The COVID-19 vaccine will not give you a COVID-19 infection.
 Common side effects from the vaccine can include:

 · Tender area at the injection site including redness